 Easy integration with eye tracking data and physiology data

 The best results are achieved using diffused frontal lighting on the test participant; Noldus offers illumination for optimization of your set-up.
 You can follow the emotions of your test participants if their orientation, movement, and rotation is within certain limits.

 On our Behavioral Research Blog you can find several useful posts about FaceReader: 5 tips to get started, and how to optimize your facial expression analysis.

 FaceReader can be used with different input sources.
 You can upload still images for analysis, or analyze facial expressions from video, using a pre-recorded file.
 When analyzing from video, you can choose an accurate frame-by-frame mode or skip frames for high-speed analysis.
 You can also switch to an USB webcam or IP camera where FaceReader enables you to analyze live and record the video and audio simultaneously.

-In FaceReader 8, it is now possible to analyze infrared (IR) recordings.
+Since FaceReader 8 it is possible to analyze infrared (IR) recordings.
 This allows use of FaceReader in areas with low light conditions.
 If you plan to analyze multiple videos, you can analyze them all at one time.
-Once you have selected the videos, the software does the work for you
+Once you have selected the videos, the software does the work for you.

 Choose your system preferences